Sa Dingding: Career

 In 2006, "Holy Incense" was used as the theme song for the movie Prince of the Himalayas, directed by Sherwood Hu.
 In mid-2007, she released Alive, available physically and as a download in many countries.
 The Hong Kong release of the album featured a DVD containing music videos, a remix of "Alive", making of footage and a Chinese version of "Mama Tian Na", not featured on the album.

-In 2008, she won the BBC Radio 3 Awards for World Music for the Asia-Pacific region, earning herself the chance to perform at the Royal Albert Hall to a Western audience.
+In 2008, at the age of 25, she won the BBC Radio 3 Awards for World Music for the Asia-Pacific region, earning herself the chance to perform at the Royal Albert Hall to a Western audience.
 In the same year, she also released a two track single called "Qin Shang".

 Dingding composed a song with Éric Mouquet of Deep Forest called "Won't Be Long" to raise funds for disaster relief after the 2008 Sichuan earthquake.
 The song was made available on Mouquet's Deep-Projects website.
 Mouquet and Dingding have collaborated on an album Deep China.

-Dingding has appeared at World of Music, Arts and Dance and the Harrogate International Festivals in the UK.
+Dingding has appeared at the World of Music, Arts and Dance and the Harrogate International Festivals in the UK.
 On 6 October 2008, her official English website was updated with information about a European tour, going from 7 to 17 November, making stops in Germany, London, Paris, Amsterdam, Las Palmas, Australia and New Zealand.
 For Chinese composer He Xuntian's 2008 album, Tathāgata, Dingding contributed the vocals for the second track, entitled "Dátǎjiādá" (达塔伽达).

 Her January 2010 album was Harmony (天地合), with nine songs in Chinese.
 The album also contains three remixes of the title track, one by Paul Oakenfold.
 In 2018, Dingding starred in the hit fantasy romance drama Ashes of Love, portraying the Immortal Yuanji.